Published by Angie. Last Updated on November 30, 2021.

 We absolutely love The Colombian Spot and wish we had more places like it in Pittsburgh.
 Whether you've tried Colombian food before or not, you're sure to find some delectable noshes here.

-The Colombian Spot is located at 2019 E Carson Street in Pittsburgh's South Side.
+The Colombian Spot is located at 2019 E Carson Street in South Side and has a second location at 3533 Forbes Avenue in Oakland.
+We visited the South Side location for this review.